2020PB/police-brutality/all-locations.md

 During a peaceful protest, police corral protestors onto a hill.
 Officers snatch protestors at the edges and throw them to the ground to make arrests.

-tags: arrest, shove, throw, push, knee
+tags: arrest, shove, throw, push, knee, protestor

 id: al-hoover-1